ajz34/rstsr/src/docs/api_specification.md

 Partial implementation:
 - [`squeeze`] accepts one axis as input, instead of accepting multiple axes.
 This is mostly because output of smaller dimension tensor can be fixed-dimension array ([`DimSmallerOneAPI::SmallerOne`]) when only one axis is passed as argument.
+- `reshape`: Currently reshape is work-in-progress.
+It does not copy array when f/c-contiguous.
+For numpy, much more cases may not invoke explicit copy when reshape.

 ## Searching Functions